Solo (Iyaz song)

-"Solo" is a song performed by British Virgin Islands recording artist Iyaz.
-It is the second single released from his album titled "Replay", released on 8 June 2010.
-The single "Solo" was produced by J. R. Rotem and written by August Rigo.
+"Solo" is a song by British Virgin Islands singer Iyaz, released by Beluga Heights Records on 8 June 2010 as the second single from his debut studio album, Replay (2010).
+It was produced by J. R. Rotem, who co-wrote the song alongside Iyaz, Jason Derulo, and August Rigo.
 It was released for digital download on 9 February 2010, became available for mainstream radio on 8 February 2010, and was released in the UK on 23 May 2010.
-The song samples Janet Jackson's 1993 single "Again", and because of it the co-writers of "Again" (Janet Jackson, Jimmy Jam & Terry Lewis) share writing credit.
+The song samples Janet Jackson's 1993 single "Again"; its co-writers (Janet Jackson, Jimmy Jam & Terry Lewis) each share writing credits.

 Critical reception

 Leah Greenblatt of Entertainment Weekly gave a review noting that the song contains samples of Janet Jackson's song "Again".

 Robert Copsey of Digital Spy gave the song a positive review stating:

 Following up his No.1 debut 'Replay', newcomer Keidran 'Iyaz' Jones launches a second assault on the charts with 'Solo'.
 However, this time his problems go deeper than a dodgy iPod – the Caribbean crooner's been ditched by his missus for reasons completely unknown to him.
 This, we presume, is almost as annoying as trying to work out where the niggling sample on the chorus comes from.